CopernicaMarketingSoftware/Documentation/Publisher/en/quick-database-guide.md

 ## Marketing Suite
-You can manage your databases easily by navigating to the *PROFILES* tab within the Marketing Suite.
+You can manage your databases easily by navigating to the 'profiles' tab within the Marketing Suite.
 Create databases, add filters, edit selections and much more.
 The options are endless.

 ## Multidimensional
 In Copernica, you'll come across the the words “collection” and “subprofile” quite often.
 These apply to multidimensional